oknozor/toml-bombadil/README.md

 ##  Why another dotfile manager ?

-I wrote Toml Bombadil because I kept changing my desktop environment : switching from i3 to sway, from sway to xfce, from xfce to gnome and back to sway.
+I wrote Toml Bombadil because I kept changing my desktop environment: switching from i3 to sway, from sway to xfce, from xfce to gnome and back to sway.
-When you keep changing your working environment like this you end up with several problems :
+When you keep changing your working environment like this you end up with several problems:
 - Some symlinks will end up orphans.
 - Not every program you use support Xresources and you will most probably have to manually edit some themes/config.
 - When starting a fresh installation you will very likely need to adapt your existing dotfiles to your new machine.
-- It is a mess
+- It is a mess.

-Toml Bombadil try to solve this with a simple addition to the symlink method used by other tools : instead of creating a symlink from a dotfile to the actual config path of a program, it will create a copy of it and symlink the copy.
+Toml Bombadil try to solve this with a simple addition to the symlink method used by other tools: instead of creating a symlink from a dotfile to the actual config path of a program, it will create a copy of it and symlink the copy.
 This additional step allow to use your original dotfile as a template and inject variables in the copy.
 You can have multiple value files in the same dotfile repository and change color scheme, or any value on the fly.